-As a student there is no better way to learn how to navigate and succeed in law school than learning from someone who has been in your shoes.
-The first year students, upper-class students, and alumni who participate in CUA Law's enriching mentorship programs all have experiences to share with you.
+As a student, there is no better way to learn how to navigate and succeed in law school than learning from someone who has been in your shoes.
+The first year students, upper-class students, and alumni who participate in Catholic Law's enriching mentorship programs all have experiences to share with you.

-Faculty AdvisorsCUA Law faculty are always available to meet and answer questions about study skills, how to prepare for exams, course selection, career planning, and more.
+Faculty AdvisorsCatholic Law faculty are always available to meet and answer questions about study skills, how to prepare for exams, course selection, career planning, and more.

 Students interested in becoming a member of the Cardinal Crew should contact Assistant Dean Crowley in room 343C of the law school.